intelligentiallc/Desgin1/README.md

 Bootstrap
 Jquery

->this is jut development documentation
+>This is just development documentation